cohesity/cohesity-vcd-extension/README.md

 6) On success, the uploaded extension will be visible under "Data Protection" when you click on the Hamburger Icon.

 7) Service Provider must first add Cohesity Cluster configuration from the provider view by clicking on "Data Protection" and also specify the mapping of vCloud tenants to Cohesity organizations.
+Please note that prior to this "Enable Organizations" setting must be enabled on the Cohesity Cluster and organizations must be present on the Cluster for the mapping to succeed.

 8) Once this is done, tenants can start using the extension by clicking on "Data Protection" in the tenant view.